mozillavenezuela/mozillavenezuela.org/wp-content/plugins/nextgen-gallery/readme.txt

 == Changelog ==

+= V2.0.30 - 09.25.2013 =
+* NEW:     Restored the ability to use imagebrowser display type instead of a lightbox effect
+* Changed: Displayed galleries are no longer rendered in RSS feeds
+* Changed: Removed "Plugin Check" widget from overview page
+* Fixed:   Silence PHP warnings/errors in an output buffer for AJAX actions
+* Fixed:   Compatibility issue with WordPress SEO and broken site maps (and large error_logs)
+* Fixed:   Compatibility issue with AJAX Event Calendar (and possibly others)
+* Fixed:   Adjusted Photocrati Resource Manager to be third-party friendly
+* Fixed:   Fixed empty result set for displayed galleries selecting 'All' tags
+* Fixed:   URL generation for imagebrowser pagination links
+* Fixed:   Ensure that image meta is imported on creation
+* Fixed:   Ensure that transients are removed when an external object cache is used
+* Fixed:   Don't load pluggable.php.
+This will fix plugin conflicts
+* Fixed:   In Attach to Post interface, galleries created in one tab weren't showing in another
+* Fixed:   Don't output frame events cookie for XML-RPC requests

+= V2.0.27 - 09.18.2013 =
+* Fixed:   Reduce performance impact of purging displayed gallery transients

+= V2.0.25 - 09.18.2013 =
+* Reverting to the 2.0.21 codebase, due to major performance issues in 2.0.23 and 2.0.24

+= V2.0.23 - 09.16.2013 =
+* NEW:     WP-Cron job to periodically clean-up displayed gallery transients
+* NEW:     Added "excluded_container_ids" as parameter for ngg_images shortcode
+* Fixed:   Lightbox effect is honoured by all display types
+* Fixed:   Highslide displays images from the correct displayed galleries
+* Fixed:   Ensure that sub-albums display correctly when the word "album" is part of a slug
+* Fixed:   Ensure that sub-albums display correctly when numerical slugs are used
+* Fixed:   Related images heading only added when Related Images functionality is enabled
+* Fixed:   PHP Warning about undefined index when viewing basic albums
+* Fixed:   AJAX handling is third-party compatible
+* Fixed:   Image date is no longer overwritten when an image is modified
+* Fixed:   Fixed issue with displayed galleries using source='tags'
+* Fixed:   Problem with transient cache not getting flushed properly from Other Options page
+* Fixed:   Use correct gallery/transient ID when ajax pagination is used

+= V2.0.21 - 09.09.2013 =
+* NEW:	   Multisite support
+* Changed: Default image quality set to 100 for generated images
+* Changed: Removed dependence on simplehtmldom library
+* Fixed:   Related images functionality works as it did in 1.9.x
+* Fixed:   Don't compress inline JavaScript in post/page content
+* Fixed:   Click-to-advance slideshow behavior for slideshows
+* Fixed:   Security warnings from VaultPress
+* Fixed:   View as Slideshow link works with AJAX pagination
+* Fixed:   Broken links on Overview page
+* Fixed:   Backup images option
+* Fixed:   Stylesheet url generated correctly for Windows hosts
+* Fixed:   Compatibility with NextGen Custom Fields plugin
+* Fixed:   Compatibility with Adsense Explosion plugin
+* Fixed:   Suppress wp_footer notices unless WP_DEBUG is set to TRUE

 = V2.0.17 - 08.30.2013 =
 Fixed:     Match legacy behaviour when changing gallery path, i.e. don't move files